Ion3rik/dark-velvet-noise-reverb/README.md

 Code for the dark-velvet-noise artificial reverberation algorithm [1].

 # Current Features
 - Offline Matlab implementation, including the full pipeline from fitting the EDVN model parameters to a target late-reverberation impulse response to generating the model IR.
+See '''example_IrModel.m'''
 - Matlab Demo app, providing example parametrization for modifying the revebreration.

 # Upcoming Features